-Hazards Impact What are you already doing? .
-21 Are further controls necessary?
-What could cause harm or Who or what is at risk of being How have you reduced the risk already?
-Likelihood (L/M/H) Severity What else needs to happen to reduce the risk to an acceptable level?
-(L/M/H) (L/M/H) (Visitor Responsibilities) Vehicles on site (Car Park capacity is limited 12-15 vehicles) site Users: Vehicular accidents involving people or other vehicles 1) Designated Car parking - no need to park vehicles on the grass.
-Sleepers and cones to mark area where cars are allowed and hazards (e.g. low edges) 2) Leaders and disabled parking is adjacent to the house 3) Path has been added from car park to house and Lighting and motion sensors in the car park replaced in 2021 4) When both the Grounds and House are booked the Booking Secretary ensures that arrivals and departures are not at the same time.
-5) Cones mark corners which might have poor visibility when reversing.
-6) Reverse Parking recommended, particularly in the parking spaces adjacent to the house.
-7) Access to the nature trail is best from between the sycamore and the assembly point, not through the carpark Low Likelihood High Severity Visitors: 1) Leaders to consider number of cars arriving and departing and encourage lift sharing where appropriate.
-2) Leaders to consider number of cars arriving and departing and implications of sharing site with other groups 3) Cars are to be parked in the car park only and girls discouraged from walking unnecessarily in this area 4) Once the event is underway close the gate to deter girls from entering the lane and cars from entering the site 5) A rope and sign is available to be hung across to the driveway at dropoff and pick up times to prevent parental access near the house, as required
+Hazards What could cause harm or damage?
+Impact Who or what is at risk of being affected & how?
+What are you already doing?
+How have you reduced the risk already?
+Likelihood (L/M/H) Severity (L/M/H) Are further controls necessary?
+What else needs to happen to reduce the risk to an acceptable level?
+(Visitor Responsibilities) Vehicles on site (Car Park capacity is limited 12-15 vehicles) Site Users: Vehicular accidents involving people or other vehicles Designated Car parking - no need to park vehicles on the grass.
+Sleepers and cones to mark area where cars are allowed and hazards (e.g. low edges) Leaders and disabled parking is adjacent to the house Path has been added from car park to house and lighting and motion sensors in the car park replaced in 2021 When both the grounds and house are booked the Booking Secretary ensures that arrivals and departures are not at the same time.
+Cones mark corners which might have poor visibility when reversing.
+Reverse Parking recommended, particularly in the parking spaces adjacent to the house.
+Access to the nature trail is best from between the sycamore and the assembly point, not through the carpark Low Likelihood High Severity Visitors: 1) Leaders to consider number of cars arriving and departing and encourage lift sharing where appropriate.
+2) Leaders to consider number of cars arriving and departing and implications of sharing site with other groups.
+Traffic management/ direction to be undertaken by leaders if necessary 3) Cars are to be parked in the car park only and girls discouraged from walking unnecessarily in this area 4) Once the event is underway close the gate to deter girls from entering the lane and cars from entering the site 5) A rope and sign is available to be hung across to the driveway at drop-off and pick up times to prevent parental access near the house, as required